PrettyDragonfly/Data_Acquisition_Methods_Tools/README.md

 ## Context

-This repository is related to a university project about Threat Intelligence, and Malware Information Sharing Platform (MISP).
+This repository is linked to an academic project on Threat Intelligence and Malware Information Sharing Platform (MISP).

 ## Autor